dereekb/dbx-components/NOTES.md

 Extend any existing exclude where necessary.

 ### project.json
 We want to update the `build` step to also call building the child project.
 The child project should not have a `build` step of its own, since its distribution requires the parent, so the parent project `dbx-form` will be configured to handle any build steps.
+For angular child projects, ng-packagr will automatically perform the build step when the parent (`dbx-form`) is built, so it is not required.

-Add the following:
+Add the following (except angular child projects):
 ```
 {
   "description": "build dbx-form-mapbox production",